 PH: The "space" has a great impact on how we experience the room.
-You can achieve the desired expression, either airy and minimalist or cozy and inviting, simply through the pieces you select and adapt to the room.
+You can achieve the desired expression, either airy and minimalist or cosy and inviting, simply through the pieces you select and adapt to the room.

-For example, a bedroom can be decorated with a darker color scheme for a more subdued and cozy feeling.
+For example, a bedroom can be decorated with a darker color scheme for a more subdued and cosy feeling.
 It’s not just the furniture that decides but also the color scheme you choose.
 A room entirely in white with bright hues will appear more spacious than a room in a dark color scheme, though.

 MD: What are your favorite ways to add texture to a room?

 PH: If you want to decorate in the minimalist spirit, texture is everything.
-By adding natural elements you can achieve a genuine cozy feeling instead of decorating with more things that demand your attention.
+By adding natural elements you can achieve a genuine cosy feeling instead of decorating with more things that demand your attention.
 Linen is a favorite of mine; it gives the interior a relaxed look.
 Mix it with wool and sheepskin for a truly natural feel.
 These materials, along with wood, leather, and stone, wear well over time and develop a beautiful patina.

 MD: What are your favorite colors to work with?